bryantmharrison/Aerodynamic-Loads-Laboratory/README.md

 * A pitot-static tube on/in the wind tunnel connects to a Baratron device that converts pressure differences into electric signals via capacitors with a conversion rate of 1.016 mmHg/V
 * A FlowKinetics Manometer measures ambient pressure, temperature, and density
 * The load cell measured the data (approximately 100 samples per second) and was sent to a LabView VI to compile the data into a large spreadsheet
-* Data was taken at each whole-degree angle of attack up to 22 deg for the high speed and 20 deg for the low speed
+* Data was taken at each whole-degree angle of attack up to 22° for the high speed and 20° for the low speed
 * This last point was done for both the wing with its end plate and without

 ## Results and Discussion